RomiChan/xgo-cqhttp/README.md

 `xcaddy` - Custom Caddy Builder
 ===============================

-This command line tool and associated Go package makes it easy to make custom builds of the [Caddy Web Server](https://github.com/caddyserver/caddy).
+This command line tool and associated Go package makes it easy to make custom builds of the [go-cqhttp](https://github.com/Mrs4s/go-cqhttp).

-It is used heavily by Caddy plugin developers as well as anyone who wishes to make custom `caddy` binaries (with or without plugins).

-Stay updated, be aware of changes, and please submit feedback!
-Thanks!

 ## Requirements